ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 - Horiz + Vert: A rotary control that you move by dragging the mouse up-and-down or left-to-right
 - Distance: the relative distance that the mouse has to move to drag the slider across the full extent of its range.
 It does not apply to the Circular style.

+**Slider Double Click**

+- Return Default: when you double-click the slider, it returns to the default value; when you double-click the slider with Ctrl/Command, it opens the value editor.
+- Open Editor: when you double-click the slider, it opens the value editor; when you double-click the slider with Ctrl/Command, it returns to the default value.

+#### Other

 **Refresh Rate**

 - The refresh rate of the response curve(s).
 The higher this value, the smoother the response curve(s) when dragging the buttons or enabling dynamic, but the higher the CPU and GPU load.
 When the CPU or GPU load is too high, the response curve may get distorted when dragging the button.